Build Your Own Web Server From Scratch In JavaScript Subscribe to get notified of new chapters and the book's release.

 HTTP/3: More Ambition

-HTTP/3, related to QUIC, is much larger than HTTP/2.
+HTTP/3 is much larger than HTTP/2.
 It replaces TCP and uses UDP instead.
-And of course, it has to replicate most of the functionality of the TCP, this TCP alternative is called QUIC.
+So it needs to replicate most of the functionality of TCP, this TCP alternative is called QUIC.
 The motivations behind QUIC are userspace congestion control, multiplexing, and head-of-line blocking.

-You can learn a lot by reading about these new technologies, but you may be overwhelmed by these concepts and jargon in the process.
+You can learn a lot by reading about these new technologies, but you may be overwhelmed by these concepts and jargon.
 So let’s start with something small and simple: coding an HTTP/1.1 server.

 2.4 Command Line Tools